 Financial Management is a big one.
 We always try to make sure clients can manage their financials by understanding where the financials come from in Clarity PPM, and how they get pushed into Portfolio.

 So these four areas are important to understand.
 You want to know how they’re expressed in Clarity PPM and how they work.
 And then the last item that we have, and we really try to infuse this, is consistency.

 5 | Consistent Management

 Above all else, Portfolio Management needs consistency.
 Nothing is worse than having a senior level person looking at an unintelligible report coming out of the Portfolio Space.
 Nobody can say what it means because everyone is using the data a little differently.
 So we drive consistency as one of the key criteria for success in Portfolio Management.

-It wasn’t long ago that we went on a client site, and they were only using CA PPM for Time Entry.
+It wasn’t long ago that we went on a client site, and they were only using Clarity for Time Entry.
 As you might guess, they wanted to jump into Portfolio, but after we worked with them a little bit, their eyes opened up, and they essentially said, “Wow.
 Okay.
 Maybe we’re too early for this step.”

-When we talk about Portfolios, the big thing you want to understand is that you need consistency using Demand Management, Project and Investment Management, Resource Management, and Financial Management in CA PPM, so that you can accomplish your portfolio goals.
+When we talk about Portfolios, the big thing you want to understand is that you need consistency using Demand Management, Project and Investment Management, Resource Management, and Financial Management in Clarity PPM, so that you can accomplish your portfolio goals.